-The Company has a history of losses and expects to continue to incur additional losses for the foreseeable future expenditure of significant amounts of cash over a relatively long time period.
+The Company has a history of losses and expects to continue to incur additional losses for the foreseeable future

+The Company's primary focus continues to be on its research and development of pharmaceutical product candidates.
+The research and development of pharmaceutical products requires the expenditure of significant amounts of cash over a relatively long time period.
 The Company expects to continue to incur losses from continuing operations, for the foreseeable future.
-The Company's cumulative deficit as at July 31, 2014 was \$126,926,000.
+The Company's cumulative deficit as at July 31, 2015 is \$135,656,000.
 There can be no assurance that the Company will record earnings in the future.